Is debt consolidation the right choice for me?

 There are many inputs used to determine what your credit score is.
 These may include: your payment history, the amount of money you owe, the length of your credit history, the amount you’re looking to borrow, and the other credit you have taken on (for example, credit card, charge card, overdraft, personal loan, equipment rental, mortgage, and utilities).

-Credit bureaus operating in New Zealand (Veda, Dun & Bradstreet, and Centrix) collect information to determine your credit score and provide this information when a lender requests it.
+Credit bureaus operating in New Zealand (Equifax, Dun & Bradstreet, and Centrix) collect information to determine your credit score and provide this information when a lender requests it.
 In order for a lender to request a copy of your credit information your permission must be given; this is provided as part of an agreement to terms and conditions, verbally (over the phone) or through a contract.

 Bad score?
 Bad news.